Ben Foord: Professional

 Next a points victory over Larry Gains of Canada at Granby Halls, Leicester on 25 November 1935.
 Followed by a points defeat by Roy Lazer from the USA at Royal Albert Hall, in London on 16 December 1935.
 Next another points victory over Roy Lazer at Granby Halls, Leicester on 20 January 1936.
-He the had a points victory over Tommy Loughran from USA at Granby Halls, Leicester on 10 February 1936.
+He then had a points victory over Tommy Loughran from USA at Granby Halls, Leicester on 10 February 1936.
 Next a points victory over Larry Gains from Canada at Granby Halls, Leicester on 9 March 1936.

 His next fight was a knockout victory over George Cook from Australia at White City Stadium, Cardiff on 6 June 1936.
 A TKO victory over Jack Petersen for the BBBoFC, at Welford Road Stadium, Leicester on 17 August 1936.
 Foord then scored a points defeat by Walter Neusel from Germany at Harringay Arena, London on 18 November 1936.
 Next he scored another a points victory over Tommy Farr defending the (BBBoFC) at Harringay Arena, London on 15 March 1937.
 Another TKO defeat by Max Baer from the USA at Harringay Arena on 27 May 1937.
 Then a points defeat by Max Schmeling of Germany at Hanseatenhalle, Hamburg, Germany on 30 January 1938.
 Then a disqualification defeat by Walter Neusel of Germany at Hanseatenhalle, Hamburg, Germany on 16 April 1938.

-He the had two more wins, followed by two defeats, Foord then travelled back home to South Africa, with a points win over Buck Everett of the USA at Wembley Ice Rink, Johannesburg on 5 August 1939.
+He then had two more wins, followed by two defeats, Foord then travelled back home to South Africa, with a points win over Buck Everett of the USA at Wembley Ice Rink, Johannesburg on 5 August 1939.
 Foord then lost by points to Tommy Bensch for the (BBBoFC) at City Hall, Johannesburg on 20 January 1940.
 Ben Foord's final professional boxing bout was a points victory over Tom Porter at City Hall in Johannesburg on 15 June 1940.

 A British heavyweight title, and a British Empire heavyweight title.